haloxiaoli/acme-public-docs/faq/faq_en.md

   - **User experience priority**: Router configuration process is complex and not user-friendly for ordinary users;
   - **Technical support challenges**: Different router brands and firmware vary greatly, making it difficult to provide standardized support;
   - **Performance and stability**: Router hardware limitations may affect VPN connection speed and stability;
-  - **Complex troubleshooting**: Network-level problem diagnosis is more difficult, affecting customer support efficiency.
+  - **Complex troubleshooting**: Network-level problem diagnosis is challenging, and locating the root cause has a high degree of difficulty.
 - **Future development plans**:
   - We are closely monitoring user feedback regarding router support needs and may consider launching router configuration tutorials or dedicated solutions in the future.
 The specific support timeline will be determined based on technical maturity and market demand.
 - **Current recommendations**: